-\textbf{Speed of light in BMS:} The light speed in BMS coordinates is not a constant in all points of the space-time, and in all spatial directions.
-This could be guessed by noting that the Poincar\'e group is the largest (linear) transformations which keep the light speed invariant in flat space-time.
+\textbf{Speed of light:} The light speed in BMS coordinates is not a constant in all points of the space-time, and in all spatial directions.
+This could be guessed by noting that the Poincar\'e group consists in the largest (linear) transformations which keep the light speed invariant in flat space-time.
 The BMS super-translation as a group is much larger group than the translations in Poincar\'e group, and one could expect that they change the light speed.
 Nonetheless, one should check this guess explicitly, because the BMS transformations are non-linear transformations.
 It suffices to show that at some points of space-time and in some directions in BMS coordinates, the light speed is not equal to $1$.
-We show this for the tangential light rays on the $z\bar z=1$.
-To this end, we follow exactly the same steps as in the previous analysis which we performed after equation \eqref{ASG metric}.
-First we identify the time $t'$ via $u'=t'-r'$, and replace all $\mrd u'$ in \eqref{BMS observer} by $\mrd t'-\mrd r'$.
-From the result, we can read $g_{ij}$ and insert it in the velocity equation \eqref{velocity} for the tangential motions on the equator (i.e. $\mrd r'=0$ and $z\bar z=1$).
-The numerator yields $ \sqrt{r'^2 \mrd z' \mrd \bar z' + r' \delta C_{zz}\mrd z'^2+ r' \delta C_{\bar z\bar z}\mrd \bar z'^2}$.
+To this end, let us consider the tangential light rays on the $z\bar z=1$.
+For tangential motions $\mrd r'=0$, and so $u'$ is an appropriate time coordinate to calculate the light speed.
+The spatial line element which is tangent to the spheres of constant $u'$ and $r'$ can be read from the metric \eqref{BMS observer} by considering $\mrd u'=0$ and $\mrd r'=0$, which yields $ \sqrt{r'^2 \mrd z' \mrd \bar z' + r' \delta C_{zz}\mrd z'^2+ r' \delta C_{\bar z\bar z}\mrd \bar z'^2}$.